Review of Nutram Sound Dog Food

 Additionally, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Nutram Sound looks like an above-average dry product.
+Judging by its ingredients alone, Nutram Sound dog food looks like an above-average dry product.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.